docploy/docploy-action/README.md

 ## Add action to your workflow

-Add a new job to your GitHub workflow yml file located at `.github/workflows/main.yml`
+You can add a new job to your GitHub workflow yml file located at `.github/workflows/main.yml`

 ```
 on: [push]